Bonzai-Dev/AutoServe/README.md

 - Once you've got the cash, just spam "q" on your keyboard and stop the bot.
 Simple!

 ## NOTE:
-- For those who believe this is cheating, it is not.
-This process only automates a task.
-Additionally, you will still need to manually refill your stats when they decrease and will also make the same amount of money as a human.
+- For those who believe this is cheating or hacking, it is not.
+The program is not modifying in-game values.
+Additionally, you will still need to manually refill your stats when they decrease and will make the same amount of money as if a human did the work.
+- This bot is also for educational purposes only.
+Its sole purpose is to teach how programs are used to automate tasks in games and spread awareness of  auto-farming.
+- I am also NOT liable for any damages caused by the use of the bot, such as account termination or data loss.